NiekBeijloos/Design-Patterns/3. Behavioral/12. Comparison Behavioral patterns/README.md

 The Strategy and State pattern both enable an object to change behavior during runtime.
 This is achieved by enbodying this behavior in another object; Strategy or State.
 Their differences are:
 1. Participant interaction:
    - The Strategy pattern enforces the client to switch the Strategy of a given Context.
 The client injects the Strategy in the Context.
-This makes the client aware and dependent on the Strategy object making the Strategy pattern less Single Responsible, because of a tight coupling between client and Strategy.
+This makes the client aware and dependent on the Strategy object which makes the Strategy pattern less Single Responsible, because of a tight coupling between client and Strategy.

    - The State pattern enables a self-transioning mechanism to change the State of a given Context.
 The client provides a stimulus that switches the underlying State object used by the Context.
 This makes the client unaware and indepent of the State object.
 However, the switching mechanism (provided by the States) makes the States less Open Closed, because when a new State is introduced an existing State needs to change.